 Types of closed-loop systems

+Overview

 The two main approaches are (i) hybrid closed-loop systems that require for optimal performance manual input through user-initiated insulin boluses at meal times and (ii) fully closed-loop systems which operate autonomously without the need for user-initiated prandial insulin boluses.
 The performance of the latter is limited by the delayed action profile of subcutaneous insulin delivery41 and is currently not pursued commercially.
 The hybrid closed-loop system overcomes delays through bolus delivery and announcement to the control algorithm of meals (Figure 4).
 The hybrid systems are the focus of current translational research.

 Closed-loop systems using either single-hormone (insulin only) or dual-hormone (insulin and glucagon) have been studied.

+Co-delivery of glucagon

 Glucagon counteracts insulin action through mobilization of the endogenous glucose production from the liver42.
 The aim of glucagon delivery in closed-loop systems is either to alleviate solely the risk of hypoglycaemia, or to enable insulin to be delivered more aggressively and counteract insulin overdelivery43.
 The control algorithm of the former is similar to that of a single hormone approach.
 Glucagon is given intermittently as mini boluses by a separate pump chamber, with daily doses ranging up to 1mg/day43.
 Currently available glucagon formulations, such as GlucaGen® (Novo Nordisk, Bagsvaerd, Denmark), consist of lyophilized powder that requires daily reconstitution due to protein aggregation and degradation44, and as such addition of glucagon to a closed-loop system could therefore impose further burden and complexity to the user.

-Adjunctive Therapies
+Co-delivery of incretin-based therapies